Staff Appreciation Week

 Emma Strong, Academic Advisor, Fall Program for Freshmen

-Dr. Catherine Ciano is a Psychologist and Teaming Strategist who uses her understanding of people and process to enable change.
+Dr. Catherine Ciano is a Psychologist and Teaming Strategist who uses her understanding of people and processes to enable change.
 She hosts the Authentic Work podcast to help people align who they are with how they work.

 Emma Strong is an instructional design and facilitation enthusiast with a passion for public speaking, learning, and training.
-She has led workshops at the UC Berkeley NOW Conference, and has facilitated sessions for the Advancing Practice professional development program for academic advisors on campus.
+She has led workshops at the UC Berkeley NOW Conference and has facilitated sessions for the Advancing Practice professional development program for academic advisors on campus.